 Adopting and operationalizing a refined AHM path will naturally lead civil aviation actors to also explore new ways of guarding the safety level priority in the context of ever-growing complexity of aircraft and their operation.
-Critically important for all entities in the aviation ecosystem is that Airworthiness regulatory authorities approving and overseeing the AHM implementation do engage the industry and consider their feedback in designing the safest and most efficient aviation framework.
+Critically important for all entities in the aviation ecosystem is that aviation regulatory authorities approving and overseeing the AHM implementation do engage the industry and consider their feedback in designing the safest and most efficient aviation framework.
+Data and information delivered by AHM will certainly become an integral part of the Condition Based Maintenance approach, a distinct departure from today's scheduled maintenance tasks' intervals.

-Recently manifested radical progress factors and technology disruptors like Big Data and Cloud Services, Industrial Internet of Things, Artificial Intelligence and Machine Learning, Industry 4.0 and Digital Twins are all major potential contributors to shape and empower the AHM.
+Recently manifested radical progress factors and technology disruptors like Big Data and Cloud Services, Industrial Internet of Things, Artificial Intelligence and Machine Learning, Industry 4.0, Digital Twins and Digital Threads are all major potential contributors to shape and empower the AHM.